Study of the United States Institutes (SUSI) for Scholars

 - The Institute on U.S. Foreign Policy will provide a multinational group of 18 experienced foreign university faculty and practitioners with a deeper understanding of how contemporary U.S. foreign policy is formulated and implemented.
 The Institute will include a historical review of significant events, individuals, and philosophies that have shaped U.S. foreign policy.
 The Institute will explain the role of key players in U.S. foreign policy including the executive and legislative branches of government, the media, the U.S. public, think-tanks, non-governmental organizations, and multilateral institutions.
 Pending ECA grant approval, the Institute will be hosted by Bard College in New York.

-- SUSI is highly competitive.
-Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component; who have no prior or limited experience in the United States; and who have special interest in the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.
+- Have firm plans to enhance, update, or develop courses and/or educational materials with a U.S. studies focus or component, who have no prior or limited experience in the United States, and who have special interest in the program subject areas as demonstrated through past scholarship, accomplishments, and professional duties.

-- Candidates should be mid-career, typically between the ages of 30-50, highly-motivated, experienced scholars and professionals generally from institutions of higher education or research focused organizations (not-for-profits, think tanks, etc.).
-While the educational level of participants will likely vary, most should have graduate degrees (a Master or Doctoral degree) and have substantial knowledge of the thematic area of the Institute or a related field.
+- Be mid-career, typically between the ages of 30-50, highly-motivated, experienced scholars and professionals generally from institutions of higher education or research focused organizations (not-for-profits, think tanks, etc.).
+While the educational level of participants will likely vary, most should have graduate degrees and have substantial knowledge of the thematic area of the Institute or a related field.

-- Candidates must demonstrate English language fluency.
+- Demonstrate English language fluency.
 Institutes are rigorous and demanding programs; participants will be expected to handle substantial reading assignments in English and to fully and actively participate in all seminar and panel discussions.
+English fluency is vital to a successful experience in the Institute, both for the applicant and participants from other countries.

-- Candidates should be willing and able to fully take part in an intensive post-graduate level academic program and study tour.
+- Be willing and able to fully take part in an intensive post-graduate level academic program and study tour.

 HOW TO APPLY

-Please email a completed SUSI for Scholars Application Form to Alumni Coordinator, Akhara Uy, at: email@example.com, with “SUSI for Scholars – Summer 2014” as the subject line.
-Application in hardcopy is not accepted.
+Please email a completed SUSI for Scholars Application Form to Public Affairs Specialist, Ou Socheat, at OuS1@state.gov, with “SUSI for Scholars – Summer 2016” as the subject line.
 The application form can be downloaded here.